 Clayton in Rabun County, Georgia — The American South (South Atlantic)

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Rabun County Korean War Memorial (approx. 2.8 miles away); Rabun County War Memorial (approx. 2.9 miles away); Rabun County Confederate Monument (approx. 2.9 miles away); Robert H. “Bob” Vickers 1908 - 1984 (approx. 2.9 miles away); Rabun County (approx. 2.9 miles away); The Rabun County Courthouse York House Inn (approx. 4.2 miles away); Brig·Gen·Francis·S·Bartow·C·S·A· (approx. 5.6 miles away).
+Rabun County War Memorial (here, next to this marker); Robert H. “Bob” Vickers 1908 - 1984 (a few steps from this marker); Rabun County (a few steps from this marker); The Rabun County Courthouse (within shouting distance of this marker); Rabun County Korean War Memorial (about 600 feet away, measured in a direct William Bartram Trail (approx. 2.9 miles away); York House Inn (approx. 4.2 miles away); Brig·Gen·Francis·S·Bartow·C·S·A· (approx. 5.6 miles away).
 Touch for a list and map of all markers in Clayton.